jesperancinha/jeorg-spring-master-test-drives/README.md

 ## Introduction

 Study Project for the Spring Framework.
-For more infor check the [LogBook](./LogBook.md) file.
+For more info check the [LogBook](./LogBook.md) file.

 #### Stable releases